-LONDON, Dec 9 (Reuters) - Brent crude steadied above $111 a barrel on Monday, underpinned by upbeat economic data from the United States and China, the world's two biggest oil consumers.
+LONDON, Dec 9 (Reuters) - Brent crude oil slipped to around $111 a barrel on Monday, undermined by signs of weaker European demand despite upbeat economic data from the United States and China, the world's two biggest oil consumers.

-"Oil continues to draw support from bullish macro sentiment following decent U.S. payrolls figures and strong trade data from China," VTB Capital oil strategist Andrey Kryuchenkov said.
+"Brent faces some weakness with selling in the physical market," VTB Capital oil strategist Andrey Kryuchenkov said.
+"But it continues to draw support from bullish macro sentiment following decent U.S. payrolls figures and strong trade data from China."

 Chinese trade figures on Sunday showed exports well above forecasts in November, rising 12.7 percent from a year earlier, while imports up 5.3 percent added to recent signs that economic growth is stabilising.

 Crude imports by China, the world's second-largest consumer, reached 23.56 million tonnes in November, or 5.73 million barrels per day (bpd), up 19.1 percent from the previous month on a daily basis.